XAMLMarkupExtensions/WPFLocalizeExtension/README.md

 * Last, but not least
 	* Does not create any memory leaks
 	* Leaves the UID property untouched
+	* Does not need an additional build task
 	* Is in use in various productive systems

 ### License: ###